dingbat/nsrails/readme.md

 	# Don't look for camelCase when receiving remote underscored_properties, since we're in Ruby
 	NSRConfig.defaultConfig.autoinflectsPropertyNames = false

+	# If you're using Rails 3
+	NSRConfig.defaultConfig.configureToRailsVersion NSRRailsVersion3
 	```

 Now have fun!
 These are just examples of how you can use pointers/blocks in Ruby, but see the Objective-C example above for more!